vedantdhanyamraju/Assignment_SCM/README.md

 Steps taken:
 1)The data was split into training and test sets with a 80-20 split.
 The features were scaled using StandardScaler.
 2)Hyperparameter tuning done on KNearestRegressor:
-   .A loop is used to test different numbers of neighbors (from 1 to 199) to find the optimal number for      the KNN regression model.
+   *A loop is used to test different numbers of neighbors (from 1 to 199) to find the optimal number for      the KNN regression model.
-   .For each number of neighbors, the KNN model is trained, and RMSE (Root Mean Squared Error) and R-         squared (R^2) scores are calculated on the test set.
+   *For each number of neighbors, the KNN model is trained, and RMSE (Root Mean Squared Error) and R-         squared (R^2) scores are calculated on the test set.
-   .17 Neighbours gave minimum RMSE
+   *17 Neighbours gave minimum RMSE
-   .Another loop tests different values of the power parameter (p) for the KNN model (from 1 to 4).
+   *Another loop tests different values of the power parameter (p) for the KNN model (from 1 to 4).
 This      helps identify the optimal value for the Minkowski distance metric used in KNN.
-   .Similar to the previous step, RMSE and R^2 scores are calculated for each value of p, and plots are       generated.
+   *Similar to the previous step, RMSE and R^2 scores are calculated for each value of p, and plots are       generated.
-   .p=1 gave minimum RMSE
+   *p=1 gave minimum RMSE

 The final model used KNeighborsRegressor with n_neighbors=17 and p=1.
 The final RMSE on test set was 38.84.
 The final R^2 on test set was 0.56.